-However, every day I’m surprised by the number of message I receive from my connections or fellow LinkedIn members, which break some of LinkedIn’s most important rules of etiquette.
+I’m still surprised by the number of messages I receive from my connections and fellow LinkedIn members that break some of LinkedIn’s most fundamental rules of etiquette.

-Here are seven messages that you should never send on LinkedIn and why.
+Here are seven messages you should never send on LinkedIn and why.
 You may have seen these messages in your own LinkedIn inbox or even sent such messages yourself not knowing better.

-TIP: Particularly on mobile devices, it is easy to accidentally send the default connection request before you have had the chance to personalize it.
-Make sure you go to the person’s profile and from there; you can choose to send a personalized connection request.
-(Check out Tip 18 on how to Personalize Connection Requests on Mobile).
+PRO TIP: Particularly on mobile devices, it is far too easy to accidentally send the default connection request before you have the chance to personalize it.
+Make sure you go to the person’s profile to send a personalized connection request from there.
+(Check out Tip 15 to learn how to Personalize LinkedIn Connection Requests on Mobile).

 Recommendations = Social Proof